 For these reasons, arm blood pressure cuff did very well at identifying patients with hypotension: an area-under-the-curve of 0.98, with about 95% sensitivity and specificity overall.
 Arm cuffs also identified patients who "responded" to cardiovascular intervention (>10% change in MAP after a volume bolus or increase in vasopressors), with an AUC of 0.99.

 Ankle and thigh cuffs were inaccurate and unreliable at identifying the actual blood pressure or mean arterial pressure, but they could still be used with some success as a "yes/no" test to identify hypotension.
 The AUC for both the ankle and thigh cuffs for identifying MAP < 65 mm Hg was 0.93, with high sensitivity (90% for the ankle, 97% for the thigh) and 75-80% specificity.

 What It Means

 This was a single-center study including less than 100 hypotensive patients (only ~20 of whom had septic shock), and was by its nature unblinded, so consider it far from definitive.
 Standard practice and published guidelines on sepsis advise placement of an invasive arterial line for continuous blood pressure monitoring in all patients requiring vasopressors "as soon as practical when resources are available (Grade 1D)".

-When an arterial catheter can't be placed for whatever reason (obesity, operator skill, etc.), and noninvasive blood pressure cuffs must be used at least temporarily, this study could provide some comfort to the nerve-frazzled intensivist worrying whether her patient is hypotensive, or not.
+When an arterial catheter isn't feasible for whatever reason (obesity, operator skill, etc.), noninvasive blood pressure cuffs appear to be effective at answering the most important question: whether a patient is hypotensive.

 Lakhal K et al. Noninvasive monitoring of blood pressure in the critically ill: Reliability according to the cuff site (arm, thigh, or ankle).
 Crit Care Med 2012;40:1207-1213).